 Trust is one of the most powerful currencies in business, but it’s hard to earn and even easier to lose.
 And one of the easiest ways to lose trust is through a data breach.
 Exposing confidential data can have massive implications on how your customers, and partners, trust your company and your brand.
 According to a survey by FireEye, “76 percent said they would move away from companies with a high record of data breaches while 72 percent said they will now share fewer personal details with companies”.
 And most customers don’t care if the data breach was through a third-party or not.

 Relying on third parties to provide services and competitive benefits is pretty much a given today, but these benefits will be quickly overshadowed by a breach.
-Actively managing third-party risk can help you earn and protect the trust of your clients and community by showing them you are dedicated to the security of their data.
+Actively managing third-party risk with a TPRM program can help you earn and protect the trust of your clients and community by showing them you are dedicated to the security of their data.
 But this requires more than a once a year third-party risk assessment.
 It requires ongoing visibility – and that can only be achieved if you have access to dynamic data.

 Third-party risk management (TPRM) solutions should enable ongoing visibility into your ecosystem while also providing you with the tools to identify and prioritize your riskiest vendors – so you can protect your organization, customers and brand.